DeFiCh/defichain.com/content/partners.en.md

             url: https://blockfolio.com/coin/DFI
     featured_video:
       video: IGCgUSdiDF0
-      headline: DeFi Blockchain
+      headline: DeFiChain
       subject_name: _with_ Dr. Julian Hosp
       subject_title: CEO, Cake
       quote: Healthy finances.
 For someone like me with the background at medicine, sounds like _doing the right thing for the people_.
     partnering:
-      headline: Tell us how you would like to contribute to the DeFi Blockchain ecosystem.
+      headline: Tell us how you would like to contribute to DeFiChain ecosystem.
       form:
         name:
           label: Name